 The only requirement to be able to use the DCD is to have piggyback data.

 You will always have this data if you have correctly set up the monitoring of AWS, Azure and Co.

 You can easily verify that via the command line as well, because the piggyback data from Checkmk will have been

 created in the

-If this directory is not empty, piggyback data has been generated in this instance.
+If this directory is not empty, piggyback data has been generated in this site.

-Now go to the host administration of WATO.
-There find the button Dynamic config.
-This will take you to the configuration of the DCD or its connectors:
+Now go to the host administration.
+The Setup > Hosts > Dynamic host management menu entry brings you to the configuration of the DCD respectively its connector:

-Create a new connection with New connection.
+Create a new connection with Add connection.
 The first part of the configuration is the General properties:

-Here you assign, as so often, a unique ID and a title for this connection.
-Also important is the selection of the Checkmk instance on which this connector should run.
-Because piggyback data is always processed locally, the connector must always be assigned to a specific instance.
+Here you assign, as so often, a unique ID and a title for this connector.
+Also important is the selection of the Checkmk site on which this connector should run.
+Because piggyback data is always processed locally, the connector must always be assigned to a specific site.